-Comparison of the model to the field sweep along $[110]$ presented in Fig.~\ref{fig:spinflopsminus} reveals good agreement.
-The modeled SMR marked as a red line exhibits the same qualitative behavior as the measurements.
-It confirms that the sample exposed previously to the $B \parallel [1\overline10]$ and $B\gg B_\text{sf}$ can be well described by a single domain model.
-The model also reproduces the quadratic dependence (red solid line in Fig.~\ref{fig:spinflopsminus}) also reproduces the monotonic increase of the SMR that can be due to spin canting in high fields.
+Comparison of the model to the field sweep along $[110]$ presented in Fig.~\ref{fig:spinflopsminus} reveals good qualitative agreement.
+The modeled SMR marked as a red line exhibits the similar behavior to the measurements.
+The model (red solid line in Fig.~\ref{fig:spinflopsminus}) also reproduces the monotonic increase of the SMR that can be due to spin canting in high fields.
 It should be noted that the quantitative difference between the model and data can be explained by the fact that we deal with a domain structure and only part of the domains are initially oriented parallel to the field.
 Therefore, the magnitudes of the abrupt resistance change at $7\,\text{T}$ and the progressive resistance increase for $B>7\,\text{T}$ cannot be easily captured by the simple macrospin model.

 Despite a good correlation between the model and the experimental data for the field along an easy direction, we find that the model cannot describe the measurements for the magnetic field along a hard axis \cite{supplement}.
-To clarify it, we perform an angular dependence of magnetoresistance (ADMR) measurements at different magnetic fields and show the data for $B = 10\,\text{T}$ and $B = 25\,\text{T}$ in Fig.~\ref{fig:10T} and in Fig.~\ref{fig:25T}, respectively.
-These angle-dependent measurements determine how $\bf{n}$ evolves upon gradually changing the magnetic field direction from an easy to a hard axis and consequently conclude about the $\bf{n}$ state in the latter case.
+To clarify it, we perform an angular dependent magnetoresistance (ADMR) measurements at different magnetic fields and show the data for $B = 10\,\text{T}$ and $B = 25\,\text{T}$ in Fig.~\ref{fig:10T} and in Fig.~\ref{fig:25T}, respectively.
+These angle-dependent measurements determine how $\bf{n}$ evolves upon gradually changing the magnetic field direction from an easy to a hard axis.
 In ADMR, the magnetic field vector has a fixed magnitude but it rotates with respect to the crystalline axes.
-The resistance is recorded as a function of an angle $\alpha$ that the magnetic field forms with [010], which is a hard axis.
+The resistance is recorded as a function of an angle $\alpha$ between the magnetic field and [010], which is a hard axis.
 Above the $B_{\text{sf}}=7\,\text{T}$, $\bf{n}$ is expected to follow the direction perpendicular to $\bf{B}$, which is high enough to overcome the in-plane anisotropy \cite{Geprags2020JAP}.
-This should be reflected in the SMR signal that is shown by the red dotted lines in Fig.~\ref{fig:10T} and in Fig.~\ref{fig:25T}, which is the result of the macrospin model calculation with experimentally determined $B_\text{sf}$.
+This should be reflected in the SMR signal that is shown as the green dashed lines in Fig.~\ref{fig:10T} and in Fig.~\ref{fig:25T}, which is the result of the macrospin model calculation with experimentally determined $B_\text{sf}$.